djinna/docpad.gwenbell.com/src/documents/pages/about.html.md

 I built my first business in Japan, a yoga studio that was profitable from its second month and grew for six years.

-I've been featured on the cover of [Experience Life magazine](http://shanerichphoto.com/wp-content/uploads/2010/05/bitter3.jpg).
+I've been featured on the cover of [Experience Life magazine](http://shanerichphoto.com/wp-content/uploads/2010/05/bitter3.jpg) for my work.
 That month I shared shelf-space with Oprah.
+Along with Pilar Gerasimo, the magazine's director, we took the magazine on a zine tour, an idea I thought of in the shower, pitched to Pilar and she and I ran with.
+I had fun.

 I've been honored to be named one of Fast Company's most influential women in tech.
-I've spoken at dozens of tech events, co-founded half a dozen companies, including Buddhist Geeks.
+I've spoken at dozens of tech events, co-founded half a dozen companies, including Buddhist Geeks, Zen is Stupid and The Mindfulist (we closed down ZIS and TM).

 I've had the rare opportunity to be a brand ambassador for Nintendo, done commercial for HP and been a panelist on a panel called, perhaps a touch cheekily, Titans of Tech.
 I've spoken all over the country, and taught workshops to hundreds of people.
+In 2009 I started a month-long annual reflection project that grew to 1,000 participants.
+In 2010, I rebranded it Reverb and along with Cali Harris and Kaileen Elise, we flew to Napa and grew the project to nearly 3,000 participants.

-Most recently, I've traveled the globe, supporting myself by launching ebooks and guided courses to subscriber inboxes.
+From 2011 to 2012 I traveled the globe living out of a single bag (no storage unit), supporting myself by launching ebooks and other projects, including _Digital Warriorship_, _Attention Detox, and _Reverb_ to subscriber inboxes.

+At the start of 2013 I'm building this site from scratch, learning Node.js and [speaking about git](/pages/speaking).

 Personal Bio
 ---